astralarya/autoscreen/README.md

 When you start your shell, you will be notified that you are about to enter a screen session (^C to cancel).
 When your screen session ends, you will be notified that your shell will exit (^C to cancel).
-You can skip the countdown with ENTER.
+You can skip the countdown with any key besides ^C.

 For help using GNU screen see the [GNU screen manual](http://www.gnu.org/software/screen/manual/screen.html).